tikv/website/content/blog/lfx-2021-copr-v2.md

 During the first week, we created a shared document where we wrote down the individual tasks in more detail based on the [corresponding RFC for the new coprocessor](https://github.com/andylokandy/rfcs/blob/plugin/text/2021-02-24-coprocessor-plugin.md).
 I also created a [roadmap issue](https://github.com/tikv/tikv/issues/9747) on GitHub where we could easily keep track of the tasks that have already been finished and the tasks that are still open.
-As you can see in the roadmap issue, the project involved opening many PRs, each of them was carefully reviewed.
+As you can see in the roadmap issue, the project involved opening many PRs; each of them was carefully reviewed.

 Overall, I learned quite a lot about dynamic library loading, improved my programming skills with Rust, and deepened my knowledge about databases and distributed systems.
 All thanks to my inspiring and helpful mentors [Andy Lok](https://github.com/andylokandy) and [Alex Chi](https://github.com/skyzh)!